What is Calibration, ISO17025 and UKAS?

 Design validation is the process of confirming that a product meets the requirements of the user.
 Calibration is typically performed in a controlled environment with well defined signals.
 The real world is not like this.

-Real systems have distorted waveforms, noise, transient spikes and myriad of other challenges that would trip up a simple Data Acquisition (DAQ).
-We’ve spend years validating and refining our products, including:
+Real systems have distorted waveforms, noise, transient spikes and a myriad of other challenges that can trip up a simple Data Acquisition (DAQ) process.
+We’ve spent years validating and refining our products, including:

-- Working with the National Physics Laboratory to understand our shunt design.
+- Working with the National Physical Laboratory to understand our shunt design.

 - Developing a power calibrator with Oxford University to test distorted waveforms.

-And most importantly spent years running in real design labs, testing prototyping products in R&D, testing noise drives in production environments, and containing to calibrate instruments to decades.
+And most importantly, spent years working in real design labs, testing, prototyping products in R&D, working with noisy drives in production environments, and for decades, developing leading calibration techniques in our field of metrology.

 What is the ACC-IV?

-It orchestrates a number of amplifiers, shunts and Digital multimeter to cover the measurement ranges of our instruments in order to automatically and repeatably test, adjust and calibrate our instruments.
+It orchestrates several amplifiers, shunts and Digital multimeters to cover all measurement ranges of our products, so we can automatically and repeatably test, adjust and calibrate our measurement instruments.

 Choosing the appropriate level of calibration